 The “Grandfathered” Plan Exception

-“The Affordable Care Act has been a game-changer for new parents, making essential breastfeeding equipment like breast pumps accessible as a preventive health service, thereby reducing financial strain during a critical time.”
+“The Affordable Care Act has been a major upgrade for new parents, making essential breastfeeding equipment like breast pumps accessible as a preventive health service, thereby reducing financial strain during a critical time.”

 The Step-by-Step Process to Get Your Insurance-Covered Breast Pump